Hoverbear/rust-education-paper/paper.md

 `TODO: Discuss "safety" and define it clearly, show how Rust accomplishes this.`

-## Zero-cost Abstractions

-`TODO: Discuss why Rust's abstractions are different than, say, Java's, and why this is appropriate for systems.`

 ## Composition over Inheritance

 `TODO: Talk about how traits resonate with the UNIX philosophy and why this matters.`